-When we arrived in the Netherlands, we had three full days in the country before we boarded a boat for our European River Cruise from Amsterdam to Budapest.
-At first, we (logically) considered staying in Amsterdam – a city that we love and one that can easily entertain us for weeks – but we were on a streak of visiting new places (Primostek, Slovenia; Riga, Latvia and Tallinn, Estonia were our previous stops) and we were in a new-city groove.
-Our focus shifted from the big city of Amsterdam to the historic and charming city of Haarlem – just 12 miles away.
-During our three-day stay, we packed our days with sightseeing and discovered the top 5 things to do in Haarlem, Netherlands.
+When we arrived in the Netherlands, we had three full days before we boarded a ship for our European River Cruise from Amsterdam to Budapest.
+At first, we considered staying in Amsterdam – a city that we love and one that can easily entertain us for weeks – but we were on a streak of visiting new places (Riga, Latvia and Tallinn, Estonia were our previous stops) and wanted to stay in that new-city groove.
+Our focus shifted from Amsterdam to the historic and charming town of Haarlem – just 12 miles away.
+During our three-day stay, we packed our days with sightseeing and discovered the Top 6 things to do in Haarlem, Netherlands!

 Churches abound in the city of Haarlem, their steeples rising above the gabled houses to create a lovely skyline.
 The Grote of St. Bavokerk, however, is the Haarlem church that can’t be missed.
 Not to be mistaken for the Haarlem Cathedral (confusingly named Cathedral of St. Bavo), Grote of St. Bavokerk is located in the center of town on the Haarlem grote markt (big market square).
 Main features of the church – once Catholic, now Protestant – are the 255-foot-tall tower, the Haarlem organ (dating to 1738, with more than 5,000 pipes), the choir, stained-glass windows and more than 400 gravestones – all of which make the church one of the top Haarlem attractions.